banituze/taskflow/README.md

 ### Alignment with Assignment Goals

-This deployment method demonstrates understanding of:
+This deployment method demonstrates understanding of :

 1. **Browser** - How browsers request and render HTML
 2. **DNS** - Domain name resolution to IP addresses